 Right away I fell in love with their remodel and her family, she and her husband have twin girls that make appearances all over her feed and stories, so you should check them out in their Instagram profile.

-April was so welcoming when I asked her to make a feature of her remodel and she also responded a few questions so all of you can read more about her family, full-time RV life and their RV remodel.
+April was so welcoming when I asked her to make a feature of her remodel, and she also responded to a few questions so all of you can read more about her family, full-time RV life, and their RV remodel.

 So let’s start with the interview!

 April, can you share with us a little bit about you, your family and your RV?

 I’m 33, I love reading books that make you look in the mirror and help you become a better version of yourself.
 I enjoy coming up with fun plant-based recipes that my kids will enjoy, and I have a healthy addiction to looking at homes for my clients.
 I can do it all day long!